jdespinosa/hello-world/README.md

 # hello-world
-This is my first repository while following GitHub's hello world tutorial.
-Ah, newbie!
+This is the first update I've made so far.
+So far so good..??